rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

-## Kubeflow Pipelines (KfP)
+## Kubeflow Pipelines (KFP)

-Kubeflow Pipelines (KfP) is a platform designed for building and deploying portable, scalable machine learning pipelines using containers (and no, it's not related to Kung Fu Panda 🐼).
-KfP provides advanced capabilities such as versioning, metadata tracking, and resource management, which enable teams to monitor and optimize their pipelines efficiently—features that we currently lack in Elyra.
+Kubeflow Pipelines (KFP) is a platform designed for building and deploying portable, scalable machine learning pipelines using containers (and no, it's not related to Kung Fu Panda 🐼).
+KFP provides advanced capabilities such as versioning, metadata tracking, and resource management, which enable teams to monitor and optimize their pipelines efficiently—features that we currently lack in Elyra.

-While Elyra was great for quick experimentation, KfP offers the robustness we need for running pipelines continuously.
-With KfP, we can have better logging, error handling, retry logic, and other production-level features.
+While Elyra was great for quick experimentation, KFP offers the robustness we need for running pipelines continuously.
+With KFP, we can have better logging, error handling, retry logic, and other production-level features.
 Essentially, this will become our production-grade training pipeline.
 And it will be automatically triggered based on source code updates, the arrival of new data, or alerts signaling unusual model behavior. (spoiler, spoiler🤭🤭)

 The pipeline steps look like this:
 ![pipeline-steps.png](./images/pipeline-steps.png)